The convergence of wearable technologies, big data, and predictive analytics has already begun to enhance work site safety and productivity.

 Increased Accuracy and Efficiency

 Other smart equipment — such as interactive welding helmets — will increase accuracy and efficiency for many workers.
 For example, smart welding helmets activate with an arc strike and track the appropriate length of time for welding, which welders can use to increase their accuracy.
-A digital clock in the helmet display includes a timer and an alarm so that welders can keep track of the their schedule, encouraging productivity.
+A digital clock in the helmet display includes a timer and an alarm so that welders can keep track of their schedule, encouraging productivity.

 Wearable technologies also support hands-free access to information using heads-up displays.
 As a result, workers can refer to digital manuals while installing equipment or performing maintenance.
 The capability to connect to devices through IoT technology also allows workers to identify defective parts and monitor equipment performance.
 This access, combined with predictive analytics, empowers maintenance employees to see and understand trends that could indicate potential breakdowns or failures.